marc0olo/aens-nfts/docs/contract-interface.md

     /// @param name the AENS name to transfer stateful entrypoint transferSingle : (int, int, string) => unit

-    /// @notice transfers a single AENS name to another NFT by updating metadata of both NFTs, extends all names wrapped in new NFT
+    /// @notice transfers multiple AENS names to another NFT by updating metadata of both NFTs, extends all names wrapped in new NFT
     /// @param nft_id_old the id of the NFT that currently wraps the AENS name
     /// @param nft_id_new the id of the NFT that will wrap the AENS name in the future
     /// @param names the AENS names to transfer